F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 IX.
 Sanctions and Remedies

 Disciplinary sanctions and remedies may only be implemented after a finding of responsibility.
-If the decision-makers make a finding that the Respondent is responsible for a violation of University policy, they will also determine the appropriate sanctions.
-In the event of a disagreement on employee cases between the designated members, the disagreement will be deferred to the Executive Director of Human Resources for resolution.
-In the case of a student or recognized student organization, disagreements will be referred to the Dean of Students.
+If the decision-maker makes a finding that the Respondent is responsible for a violation of University policy, they will also determine the appropriate sanctions.

 Sanctions will be decided on a case-by-case basis and will be in accordance with University policy.
 Possible sanctions for employees are outlined in the University Handbook and may include, but are not limited to, the following: verbal warning/counseling, written warning, suspension with/without pay, and termination.
-The decision-makers confer with the Executive Director of Human Resources regarding sanctions for all employee and staff matters.
 Sanctions for students are listed in the Student Conduct and may include, without limitation, verbal/written warning, probation, suspension, and expulsion.
 Suspension or Expulsion is a matter of permanent record.
 A permanent record indicates that the student behavior files may be retained indefinitely.
-The decision-makers will confer with the Dean of Students regarding sanctions for all student matters.

 Except as provided herein, sanctions imposed pursuant to these Procedures may not be appealed or made the subject of a grievance under any other University policy.